The San Francisco Marathon

 Jumping Fences, an event company that organises The San Francisco Marathon, had a three-year sponsorship deal with a consumer products company, requiring them to change the race’s logo to reflect the sponsor’s branding guidelines.
 When the three years were up, they needed to start from scratch – and to overcome the fact the race had developed such a strong association with the previous sponsor.

-Our design team at Astro Studios, part of PA Consulting, which includes avid runners, worked with The San Francisco Marathon to develop a strong visual identity to attract sponsors and participants.
+Our design team, which includes avid runners, worked with The San Francisco Marathon to develop a strong visual identity to attract sponsors and participants.

 - Developed a powerful visual identity for a much-loved city marathon